Home » News » FACT CHECK: Is Aldi Giving Away Free or Cheap Groceries to People on Facebook?

 “Limit 1 Food box per person.

 The Facebook posts in question are a scheme known as like farming.
 According to the Better Business Bureau, scammers write a post designed to catch your attention and get many likes, comments, and shares.
 The post often appeals to emotions (sick children, homeless animals, politics, a chance to win something big, etc.).
 As a post gets liked and shared, it gets seen by more people on Facebook and appears in more people’s newsfeeds.
-After a post gains a large audience, scammers often edit the post, adding something malicious such as a link to a website that downloads malware to your device or collects personal information.
-They may also strip the Facebook page’s original content and change its focus, using it to try to sell spammy products, or they might resell the page on the black market where buyers can spam you.

-So if you see a post like one of these:
+Again, to recap, if you see a post like one of these:

-1. Don’t like it
+1. Don’t like it or comment on it.

 2. Don’t share it.

-3. Don’t click on any links.
+3. And, most importantly, don’t click on any links.

 You can also report it as a fake social media page.